kristianmandrup/polymer-ext/README.md

 };
 ```

-Note that a more fine graind extend method is also available directly on the stored entry.

-Futhermore, a method `Polymer.extend` is provided to help extend a previously registered element:
+A method `Polymer.extend` is provided to help extend a previously registered element:

 ### Example usage